Key Factors When Looking for Accelerated TMS Near You

-Although transcranial magnetic stimulation (TMS) has been used for over 20 years and FDA-approved for treating major depressive disorder since 2008, it remains relatively less known among the general public.
+Although transcranial magnetic stimulation (TMS) has been used for over 20 years and FDA-approved for treating major depressive disorder since 2008, it remains relatively less well-known among the general public.
 Despite this, it is regarded as one of the safest and most effective treatment options available today.

 If you’re considering or have heard about TMS therapy for treatment-resistant depression (TRD), you likely have questions about what it involves, what the risks and side effects are, how effective it is, and more.